Skip to content

 Please review and choose next steps:

-A) Address critical issues (return to discovery for specific gaps)
+A) Address only `address`-disposition findings (return to discovery

-B) Document as known limitations (add to Understanding Document)
+B) Document `note_only` findings as known limitations (add to

 Your choice: ___